Early history of Kingsbury

 Early history of Chalkhill

 Chalkhill is first mentioned in its present form in 1240.
-It later came into the possession of the Order of St John (a Catholic military order linked to helping the poor and sick – in the UK, an offshoot of the order is St John’s Ambulance).
+It later came into the possession of the Order of St John (a Catholic military order linked to helping the disadvantaged – in the UK, an offshoot of the order is St John’s Ambulance).
 Freren Manor, just north of the church, was named after the group, also known as the Knights Hospitaller (‘Freren’ meaning ‘brothers’).
 The Order was suppressed in 1540 and their land given to St Paul’s Cathedral in 1544.

 The medieval settlement pattern was scattered.
 In the middle ages, people settled in Kingsbury Green, Roe Green, Pipers Green and near the Hyde.
 Pipers Green is thought to have been named after John Lyon, a 15th century piper.